 As shown in \Cref{tab:kwt_results}, using \SI{100}{\hour} clean Librispeech data for pretraining yields very similar performance to that of the models pretrained using Speech Commands data (\SI{18.8}{\hour}), with minor differences in accuracy between them in the range from \SI{0.32}{\percent} to \SI{0.52}{\percent}.
 This suggests that despite using relatively small KWS models, the learned models from pretraining on Librispeech data generalize well to the Speech Commands data set.

-Interestingly, the pretrained models perform similar to or even outperform the models trained on the full training set, while only using \SI{20}{percent} of the training set for labelled training.
-Generally, the results show that for all three model sizes, pretraining using Data2Vec can significantly improve the label-deficient \gls*{kws} performance in the label-deficient scenarios, even when pretrained on a relatively small amount of unlabelled data.
+Generally, the results demonstrate that for all three model sizes, Data2Vec pretraining can significantly improve \gls*{kws} performance in the label-deficient scenarios, even when pretrained on a relatively small amount of unlabelled data.
 Additionally, pretraining on the \SI{100}{\hour} Librispeech data set yields a similar improvement, showing that the pretraining data does not need to be domain-specific.
-Overall, these results indicate that self-supervised pretraining is also beneficial for small \gls*{kws} models in label-deficient scenarios, while also not relying on gathering domain-specific data for pretraining.
+Overall, these results indicate that self-supervised pretraining can also be beneficial for small \gls*{kws} models in label-deficient scenarios, while also not relying on gathering domain-specific data for pretraining.